valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 Zaltys likes to write a lot of species from different series.
 He has written on discord that his most used categories are APPEAR, LACK, GRAB, MOV, MENTAL and TRAITS.
 For defining a type of character all these have purpose.
 Appear is self explanatory.
 Lack has to do what the characters can and can't do; a lamia without legs shouldn't be able to walk.
 Grab is their preferred way of interacting through appendages, a bird would use it's beak or talons, a lamia would use their hands or tail.
 Mov works for movement.
 Lamia would crawl/slither on top of their tails, slimes ooze and other species may do more imaginative things.
 Mental is traits of the mind, traits is more intrinsic physical, sensory or nature related traits.
 Traits has proven to be the Swiss army knife of categories after months of use.
 INV and EQUIP work similarly to one another as alternatives to WORN and can be used to define the types of equipment a RPG character would carry on top of the usual stuff like clothes.
 WORN is better at handling style like `goth` clothing. `gothic` is more applicable to architecture.

 The AI is good at overwriting preset associations.
-On Zaltys format the community has succeeded in writing interesting recipes.
+Following Zaltys examples the community has succeeded in writing interesting recipes.
 For some reason the AI seems very good at describing recipes.
 This is another example of an indicator helping the AI understand WI better.
 Example from Mono:
 ```
 Siren:[A popular drink;DESCRIPT<Siren>:Sapphire-colored/silvery bubbles/sprig of mint/smells alcoholic/tastes like rusty metal;EFFECTS<Siren>:Inspires drinker to dance.]